oravus/vpr-workshop/index.md

 We invite submissions in an extended abstract format: no longer than two pages excluding references (i.e., 2 + n).
 Please use IROS's suggested Latex [format](http://ras.papercept.net/conferences/support/tex.php) and upload a PDF (see below).
 The review process will be single blind, that is, the authors' names are not required to be aonymmized, aligned with IROS paper submissions.

 #### Submission Process
 Please upload your paper through [OpenReview](https://openreview.net/group?id=IEEE.org/2023/IROS/Workshop/Localization).
-In the abstract field, you only need to mention whether you are submitting new work or a parallel/accepted submission.
+In the abstract field, you only need to mention whether you are submitting new work or it is an abridged version of a parallel/accepted submission.
 Accepted papers will be presented as posters and a selected few will also have an opportunity for lightning talks.
 These papers will be publicly accessible through the workshop webpage in a non-archival format, thus allowing future submission to archival venues.
 At least one author must be registered to attend IROS 2023 workshops [registration](https://ieee-iros.org/registration-travel/).

 #### Important Dates